go-piv/piv-go/README.md

 ### Attestation

-YubiKeys can attest that a particular key was generated on the smartcard, and that it was set with specific PIN and touch policies.
+YubiKeys can attest that a particular key was generated on the smart card, and that it was set with specific PIN and touch policies.
 The client generates a key, then asks the YubiKey to sign an attestation certificate: